A BRIEF HISTORY OF SOUTHAMPTON

 In 1770 an act of Parliament set up a body of men called the Improvement Commissioners with powers to pave and clean the main streets of Southampton.
 From 1782 they provided 150 oil lamps to light some of the streets.
 In 1775 Eastgate was demolished as it impeded the flow of traffic.
 In 1765 a passage for pedestrians was cut through the east arch of the Bargate.
 Later another was cut through the west gate.
 In 1799 a wooden bridge was built across the Itchen at Northam.

 The improvement commissioners in Southampton also towed away carts blocking the streets of Southampton.
 They were chained to a tree known as the pound tree and the owner had to pay a fine to get them back.

 During the Napoleonic wars Southampton prospered because of the soldiers passing through on their way abroad.
 They spent lots of money in the town.

 Furthermore by the early 19th century the port was booming again.
-Timber was imported form the Baltic, grain from Ireland and Eastern England.
-Coal, slate and building stone were brought from Scotland.
-Also wine and fruit were imported into Southampton from Portugal and Spain.
+Timber was imported from the Baltic, grain from Ireland and Eastern England.
+Coal, slate, and building stone were brought from Scotland.
+Also, wine and fruit were imported into Southampton from Portugal and Spain.

 On the other hand Southampton lost its position as a seaside resort to Brighton.
-By 1820 sea bathing in Southampton had largely ceased.
-Soon the quays at Southampton were not sufficient for the number of ships visiting the port.
+By 1820 sea-bathing had largely ceased.
+However, the quays at Southampton were not sufficient for the number of ships visiting the port.
 In 1838-42 a dock was built.